Fat Mike: Personal life

+Burkett lives in Las Vegas, Nevada.

 He and his wife Erin divorced in 2010 after 18 years of marriage.
 They have a daughter named Darla.
 In October 2009, Mike appeared in the documentary The Other F Word, an analysis of punk rock fatherhood.

-Fat Mike formerly owned a gastropub-style restaurant in the Park Slope neighborhood of Brooklyn, NY called Thistle Hill Tavern.
+Fat Mike formerly owned a gastropub-style restaurant in the Park Slope neighborhood of Brooklyn, New York City called Thistle Hill Tavern.
 He has been into BDSM for years: he has had a dungeon in his house.
 Fat Mike has numerous tattoos, including one on his left arm that features a golfing dominatrix and her bound caddy.
-When discussing the NOFX song Fuck Euphemism for which he wrote the lyrics he discussed how he describes himself as queer: “I live a BDSM lifestyle and I’m a crossdresser, so it did bother me when people were calling me a cis male.
-I like the whole thing of defining yourself using your own terms, because I’m a punk rocker first, and then a submissive crossdressing male.
-The transgender community and the gay community are taking a stance on how we want to be known, and I’m going to be known as a certain way.”
+When discussing the NOFX song "Fuck Euphemism", for which he wrote the lyrics, he discussed how he describes himself as queer: "I live a BDSM lifestyle and I'm a crossdresser, so it did bother me when people were calling me a cis male.
+I like the whole thing of defining yourself using your own terms, because I'm a punk rocker first, and then a submissive crossdressing male.
+The transgender community and the gay community are taking a stance on how we want to be known, and I'm going to be known as a certain way."

 Fat Mike announced his engagement to adult film actress Soma Snakeoil on January 28, 2014.
 Mike and Soma separated August 2017.

 He has been vocal about assisting with his terminally ill mother's death, describing the episode in a song called "La Pieta" which is featured in NOFX's audiobook version of The Hepatitis Bathtub and Other Stories.

 In 2014, Burkett started Fatale, a brand of panties marketed towards men.

 Assault incident

 On November 5, 2014, at a NOFX show in Sydney, Australia, Fat Mike had complained about a neck injury and had asked the audience not to throw objects at him and grab him while on stage as it caused him pain.
 While playing the song "Linoleum", a fan climbed onstage and put his arm around Mike's neck, to which Mike responded by elbowing him to the ground and then kicking him in the face.
 The fan suffered some bruising on his face but had no major injuries.

 Later, Fat Mike and the fan both apologized via Twitter.
 A video was released of Mike giving the fan a beer and custom T-shirt and letting him kick him with a fluffy slipper as an apology.
+This incident happened three years after Fat Mike kicked Screeching Weasel off his Fat Wreck Chords record label because of an assault incident involving Ben Weasel and a female fan at SXSW in Austin, Texas.
+Fat Mike said of the Screeching Weasel incident, "I think it's horrible because he punched someone who's smaller and weaker than him."